Lemon Cupcakes with Raspberry Lemon

 You’ll also find my article on How to Soften Cream Cheese useful.

 As I was cleaning the kitchen after cooking for the boys for the 150th time in-one-day-because-it’s-summer-vacation-and-they-eat-all-the-time, they were having one of their random conversations that may range anywhere from “Would you rather…” to “Did you know….”.
 This time it was “What would you wish for if you had three wishes?”
 My list would go something like never have to clean the kitchen again, that everyone in my family be healthy and safe and maybe something like have our house paid off or maybe have a beach vacation house.
 Lincoln’s list started out 1. have a quintillion dollars (is that even a number?
 Good idea and why didn’t I think of that?!)
 2. have a huge house (does know he’ll have to clean it? and heat it? and cool it?) and 3. have all his favorite pizza restaurants across the street from his house.
 Cute, funny and totally a kid thing!

 But, maybe I should take a lesson from him and not be so level-headed.
 Right?
-Take a risk, be crazy, be spontaneous, wish for something random… I’m going to work on that!
+Take a risk, be spontaneous, wish for something random… I’m going to work on that!

 What’s funny about these cupcakes is I had them all to myself.
 Do you see that beautiful pink frosting?
 Well, that’s a total “No Go” for 10 and 13-year-old boys.
 Pink.
 They wouldn’t touch pink cupcakes.
 I, happily, had no problem with it!

 Another cupcake that we love are Red Velvet Cupcakes.

 - When baking it’s super important to measure your flour correctly.
 Read this post on how to correctly measure flour.

 - The easiest way to fill cupcakes is to use a spring-release scoop, an ice cream scoop.
 A standard size ice cream scoop will fill a standard muffin tin perfect.